valeriangalliat/blog/2023/04/archiving-google-photos.md

 <div class="note">

-**Note:** you may want to exclude `.trashed-*` files in your `.stignore`, otherwise the photos you deleted will still be synced while they're in the trash.
+**Note:** you may want to exclude `.trashed-*` files in your `.stignore`, otherwise the photos you deleted will still be transferred while they're in the trash.

 </div>